-I will take in this connection one broad point alone where I at any rate-I wish I · could think wrongly-but whether rightly or wrongly, feel that certain enormous damage has been done to the interests of everybody in this country through the allens that are at large-I refer to our shipping.
-There was a meeting quite recently at Cardiff, where a well-known citizen, Sir Edward Nichol, speaking of what was happening in that part of the world, said that the Germans are al! around the docks from Bristol to Swansea, and ought to be interned.
-I have had a great deal of information given to me, which I have every reason to believe accurate, from shipowners on the Tyne, and which suggests that daily messages are going to submarines that are operating off the Tyne.
-I put this matter to the Home Secretary, if he wishes to test the value of what I am saying: During September the submarines were able to pick out boats newly built and to sink them out of face, leaving the older boats untouched.
-I cannot help feeling that that information is at any rate worthy of very serious consideration by His Majesty's Government.
-If the Government were only determined to tackle this problem, and start by interning all enemy aliens, and put Scotland Yard on the track, they would soon get to the bottom of this problem.
-It is principally through enemy aliens, I feel sure, that the submarines operating round our coasts get such extraordinarily accurate knowledge of what ships ${ m the}$ time leaving and of submarines leave.
-Commanders to captains of have complained ships which they have stopped and ''Whyare you examined.
+"T will take in this connection one broad .point alone where I at any rate-I wish I could think wrongly but whether sightly or wrongly, feel that certain enormous damage has been done to the intelests of ceverybody in this country through the aliens that are at harge It referred in. "shipping of There's was a meeting worker "recently at Cardiff, where as well known witizen SireEdwards Nichol, speakingsiof what was happennig in that part of the world Faid that the German's arguall around the docks from Bristol to Swansea, and ought to be interned of I have had a great dealogrammetion triven to the set of t Paceurate, trons snipowners on the' Tyne, and which Suggestsd that daily hestages are going to submarines that are operating 1 seme unterimation, but it does not matter.

+off the Tyne.
+I put this matter to the Home Secretary, rif her wishes to test the - value of what I am saying : During Sep-Itemberathe submarinestswere able to pick out boats newly built and to sink them out of face, leaving the older boats untouched. .
+I cannot help feeling that that information is at any rate worthy of very serious consideration by His: Majesty's Government.
+If the Government were only determined to tackle this problem, and start by internring all enemy aliens; and put Scotland Yard on the track, they would soon get to the bottom of this problem.
+It is principally through enemy aliens, I feel sure, that the submarines operating round our Coasts get such extraordinarily accurate knowledge of twhat aships are leaving and the time time athey "Commanders, elf. of submarines leave. have complained to to captains to of they have stopped and ships which .
+Why are vou late??' examined.
 Some of the commanders of the submarines have known what has been the goods that these vessels have carried.
 They have even known in what part of the ship the goods which were only put there a couple of days before were.
-I will not carry that argument any further. more point: I think I am correct in saying that there are between fifty and sixty British steamers that have gone down, of which the Admiralty possess no trace whatever.
+I will not carry that argument any further.
+One more point: I think I am correct in saying that there are between fifty and sixty British steamers that have gone down, of which the Admiralty possess no trace whatever.
 Nobody will suggest that it was spies in this country alone that always did this; but it was spies in this country and in other ports of the Atlantic; and at least there is no doubt that enemy aliens, people working in the German spy system, have taken action which has ended in the disappearance of the vessels at sea.

-I will turn from the generalities that I have touched upon to take two concrete cases.
-First, I will take the case of Laszlo.
-I have been looking up what has been said officially in regard to this man, and I have been struck by the fact that the Home Secretary has given us very much more free and frank information about him than I have sound has been given by any of his predecessors on any previous important matter of this kind which has been raised at Question time..
-Laszlo is a British subject.
-For three. years he has been trusted by the authorities.
-After three years something happened.
-We do not quite know what it is.
-I think the right hon.
-Gentleman has given some information, but it does not matter.
+I will turn from the generalities that I have touched upon to take two concrete cases a Eirsten I will take a the scase of -Laszlo. al have been looking up what has -been said officially in regardy to this man. and Ishavesbeen struck by the fact that the Home Secretarys has given such very -muchasinove dree and drank information about himithan Ithaveoquindi has been given by any othis predecessors on any previous (important) matter of this kind :which has been haised at Question time.
+Laszlo uisda Britishesubject T For athree wears he has been thated by the authorities.
+After three years something hap-·pened.
+Weldo not quite know what it is "I think the hight bon Gentleman has given